Race or ethnicity

 Certain social factors that correlate with gender identity may contribute to COVID-19 risk.
 Learn more about this at the GenderSci Lab COVID Project.

-Tracking COVID-19 cases among transgender and gender nonconforming residents is a top priority.
+Tracking COVID-19 among transgender and gender nonconforming residents is a top priority.
 These residents may be particularly vulnerable because of structural inequities and other factors.
 We continue to work to ensure that these residents have access to the testing, resources, and support they may need.
 Learn more about transgender community services.

 Age